Investor hub

 • The Company has created and maintains a platform, through ADP, to receive and share information regarding Group policies, resources, practices, and procedures.

-• The Company currently operates a risk framework including a risk register that is managed by the Chief Operating Officer.
-The risk register is intended to be reviewed at least annually by the Board and included in the Annual Report.
+• Principal risks facing the Group and the industry in which it operates are set out in the Admissions Document.
+The Company currently operates a risk framework including a risk register that is managed by the Chief Operating Officer.
+The risk register is intended to be reviewed at least annually by the Board.
 The Chief Executive Officer and Audit Committee review the risk register regularly throughout the year.

 • The Company’s Chief Executive Officer utilizes the Management Committee, as well as regular discussions, separately, with the NOMAD and Chair of the Board to discuss risks, opportunities, and threats on a timely basis.